-A DEW DRIVATE UNIVERSITY IN LANGON EMPLOYING SOME AT THE WARIA'S MAST TAMALIS A new private university in London employing some of the world's most famous cademics1 degrees in the humanities, economics and law from 2012 at a cost of £18,000 a year, double the normal rate.
+A new private university in London employing some of the world's most famous academics1 degrees in the humanities, economics and law from 2012 at a cost of £18,000 a year, double the normal rate.
 The Oxbridge-style university college intends2 a new British elite with compulsory teaching in science literacy, critical thinking, ethics and professional skills on top of degree subjects3 in one-to-one tutorials.
-New College of the Humanities, based in Bloomsbury,4by private funding and will aim to make a profit.
-Its irst master will be the philosopher AC Grayling, and top lecturers from Harvard, Princeton, Oxford and Cambridge5 to work there.
-Grayling, one of the founders,6 he was motivated in part by the fear that government cuts to humanities and arts courses in universities7leave "society poorer as a result".
+New College of the Humanities, based in Bloomsbury,4 by private funding and will aim to make a profit.
+Its first master will be the philosopher AC Grayling, and top lecturers from Harvard, Princeton, Oxford and Cambridge5 to work there.
+Grayling, one of the founders,6 he was motivated in part by the fear that government cuts to humanities and arts courses in universities7_leave "society poorer as a result".
 "Society needs us to be thoughtful voters, good neighbours, loving parents and responsible citizens," he added.
 "8 and inspire the next generation of lawyers, journalists, financiers, politicians, civil servants, writers, artists and teachers, we must educate to the highest standards and with imagination, breadth and depth."
-Some critics, however, argue that if others 9 this example, the result will be the creation of two classes of university: private ones with rich students who are guaranteed a good career, and public ones which10 too poor even to provide a basic education.
-[Robert Booth, The Guardian , 5 June 2011] 1 A. offer B. offering C. should offer D. is going to offer 2 A. to educate B. is educating C. will educate D. educate 2 The concentration of the con 3 A. are taught B. taught C. teaching D. have been taught - A. are taught B. taught C. teaching D. have been taught A. are taught B. taught C. teaching D. have been taught A. is being backed B. is backing C. backing D. backed A. are taught B. taught C. teaching D. have been taught 4 A. is being backed B. is backing C. backing D. backed 5 A. will invite B. are inviting C. have been invited D. being invited A. are taught B. taught C. teaching D. have been taught 4 A. is being backed B. is backing C. backing D. backed 5 A. will invite B. are inviting C. have been invited D. being invited 6 A. told B. said C. is said D. is told A. are taught B. taught C. teaching D. have been taught 4 A. is being backed B. is backing C. backing D. backed 5 A. will invite B. are inviting C. have been invited D. being invited 6 A. told B. said C. is said D. is told 7 A. can B. could C. ought D. must
+Some critics, however, argue that if others9 this example, the result will be the creation of two classes of university: private ones with rich students who are guaranteed a good career, and public ones which10 too poor even to provide a basic education.
+[Robert Booth, The Guardian, 5 June 2011] 1 A. offer B. offering C. should offer D. is going to offer A. to educate B. is educating C. will educate D. educate A. are taught B. taught C. teaching D. have been taught 4 A. is being backed B. is backing C. backing D. backed A. will invite B. are inviting C. have been invited D. being invited 6 A. told B. said C. is said D. is told 7 A. can B. could C. ought D. must 8 A. discovering B. discover C. for to discover D. to discover 9 A. follow B. would follow C. will follow D. are followed 10 A. are B. being C. has been D. to be